Stern Grove San Francisco: Something for Everybody

 Getting there and around

-Although there is usually plenty of parking around, I recommend biking or public transit, albeit not always next to the park.
-Traffic can be stressful on both Sloat as well as on 19th Avenue.
-And it makes little sense to go to a park for some fresh air while our cars spew fumes.
-Additionally, plenty of bus routes go by the park, and easy access with a bike.
+Although there is usually plenty of parking around, I recommend biking or using public transit, although it’s not always available next to the park.
+Traffic can be stressful on both Sloat and 19th Avenue.
+It makes little sense to go to a park for fresh air when our cars are spewing fumes.
+Additionally, plenty of bus routes go by the park, and easy access by bike.
 Whichever mode of transportation you choose, visit www.sfmta.com to schedule and plan your trip to Stern Grove.

 Things to see